-Sipping on a mojito always tastes like I’m on vacation.
-It’s just one of those drinks that I tend to order when I’m on a beach, and since I live in the middle of the country this only happens on vacation trips.
+Sipping on a mojito always tastes like vacation.
+A classic mojito is just one of those drinks that I tend to order when I’m on a beach, and since I live in the middle of the country this only happens on vacation trips.
 That being said, a mojito is an awesome cocktail to make at home too.
-It’s simple, refreshing, and is the perfect cocktail to make this weekend as many of us wave goodbye to summer.
+It’s simple, refreshing, and is the perfect cocktail to make this weekend.
 This is the best at-home mojito recipe and I know you’ll love it as much as I do.

 Also, if you happen to have stumbled on this post in the dead of winter, I still think a mojito is a fun cocktail to choose.
 I’d try sipping this in front of a sunlight lamp or with all the lights on and watching your favorite beach-themed movie.
 (Can you tell I’m already planning how I’ll cope with the post-holiday winter season this year?
 Ha.)